Sanduni-Ridmika/CalculatorApp/readME.md

-A simple calculator app using Kotlin
+# A simple calculator app using Kotlin.